imgta/imgta/README.md

 #### ABOUT ME

-> 🚀 Full Stack Software Engineer making his way into the circuitry of tech by way of science
+> 🚀 Full Stack Software Engineer breaking into the circuitry of tech by way of science
 > 🌱 Currently exploring Nuxt 3, Vue.js, Java, Bash
 > 👀 Open to opportunities to collaborate
 ---